Landon123467/Landon123467/README.md

-### Current Engineering Student At Missouri State University
+### Current Construction Management Student At Missouri State University

 <!--
 **Landon123467/Landon123467** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.